Charles S. Fairfax: California

 Fairfax, still the potential 10th Lord Fairfax of Cameron, left Richmond, Virginia, with 74 other gold-seekers on the ship Glenmore.
 After disembarking and crossing Panama, he boarded a second ship, the steamer California, and arrived in San Francisco on June 23, 1850.

 The life of a miner in the mother lode of California might have been somewhat of a shock to Fairfax, who grew up as a gentleman farmer, but he stuck with the endeavor for a while.
 He prospected extensively, only to lose whatever money he made as fast as he got hold of it.
 There were stories of him working for others, pushing a wheelbarrow, or tending a mule pulling a cart of gravel and sloshing about in the mud of the diggings.

 In 1851, he abandoned the goldfields and turned to a new calling—politics—and became a delegate to the Democratic National Convention.
 Fairfax was a member of the California State Assembly, first representing Yuba and Sierra Counties from 1853 to '54, then Yuba County alone from 1854 to '55.
 He served as Speaker of the Assembly in 1854.
 He subsequently served as Clerk of the Supreme Court of California, 1856–'61.
 From 1865 to 1867, he was a Supervisor of Marin County.

 Personal life

-In 1854, Fairfax met his wife, Ada Benham (1833–1888), in San Francisco.
+In 1854, Fairfax met his wife, Ada Benham, the daughter of Joseph S. Benham of Cincinnati, in San Francisco.
 They were married on January 10, 1855, in Louisville, Kentucky, at the home of her stepsister, Henrietta Prentice.
 They had no children.

 Estate in California

-After their return to San Francisco, Fairfax and his bride visited his boyhood friend Dr. Alfred Taliaferro at his country home in Marin County.
+After their return to San Francisco, Fairfax and his bride visited his boyhood friend Dr. Alfred W. Taliaferro at his country home in Marin County.
 When they expressed their great admiration of his estate, he gave them the property as a wedding gift.
 Thus, in 1855, the couple became residents of what would eventually become the town of Fairfax.